What is financial spread betting?

 Spread betting allows you to speculate on price movement in global financial markets.

-With tax-free profits*, the ability to trade on falling as well as rising markets and access to thousands of trading opportunities 24 hours a day, investors are taking advantage of this versatile product and making financial spread betting a part of their portfolio.
+With tax-free profits*, the ability to trade on falling as well as rising markets and access to thousands of trading opportunities 24 hours a day, you can take advantage of this versatile product by making Financial Spread Betting a part of their portfolio.